Gluten-Free White Bean with Rosemary Bread

 cooked white beans and rosemary

-To cook white beans in an instant pot, add 1 cup of beans to 4 cups of water.
-Set the IP to manual for 30 minutes, allow the pressure to release naturally for 20 minutes and the beans are done!
+If you have an Instant Pot, opt for cooking your beans yourself.
+They take just 30 minutes—no soaking required—and taste incredibly fresh.
+To cook white beans in an Instant Pot, simply add 1 cup of beans to 4 cups of water.
+Set the pot to manual for 30 minutes, let the pressure release naturally for 20 minutes, and your beans are ready!
+This method ensures no salt, no preservatives, just fresh-tasting white beans.

 white bean paste